Skip to main content

 Metabolic Dysregulation and Inflammatory Pathways

 The endocrine changes of perimenopause extend beyond simple hormone deficiency; they induce a fundamental shift in systemic metabolism.
 The loss of estrogen’s influence on hepatic lipid metabolism results in a pro-atherogenic lipid profile, characterized by elevated low-density lipoprotein (LDL) and triglyceride levels and reduced high-density lipoprotein (HDL) levels.
-Concurrently, the body’s sensitivity to insulin decreases, fostering a state of and increasing the risk for type 2 diabetes, a major independent risk factor for CVD.
+Concurrently, the body’s sensitivity to insulin decreases, fostering a state of insulin resistance and increasing the risk for type 2 diabetes, a major independent risk factor for CVD.

 This metabolic dysregulation is intimately linked with chronic, low-grade inflammation.
 Visceral adipose tissue, which tends to accumulate after the menopausal transition, is a significant source of pro-inflammatory cytokines such as tumor necrosis factor-alpha (TNF-α) and interleukin-6 (IL-6).
 The decline in estrogen, which possesses inherent anti-inflammatory properties, further exacerbates this pro-inflammatory state.